 There are two sizes of eCycle in the fleet: small (best suited to people with a height between 5’3 and 5’7) and medium best suited to people over 5’8).

 An eCycle provides a quick, easy, and fun method of transport between areas of the University.
 Using an eCycle means you can easily travel by bike to meetings at other University sites without needing to shower afterwards or wear special cycling clothes.
 It is also healthier and more environmentally friendly than travelling by car or public transport.

 Panniers are provided to help you to carry belongings between sites.

 Staff can book out an eCycle for a few hours, to use when travelling between University sites.
 Before being able to do so, staff must be registered and inducted into the system.

 If you would like to use an eCycle you must read the eCycle Manual, the Risk Assessment and sign the User Agreement.
 You then need to attend a short practical induction to be shown how the eCycle works.
-After completing these steps you will be emailed details of how to book an eCycle using your Outlook calendar.
+After completing these steps you will be emailed details of how to book an eCycle.

 You must be competent at riding a bicycle to use an eCycle.
 If this is not the case you can attend a cycle training course: Further information on cycle training

 You must take part in a practical induction to ensure that you understand how to safely operate the eCycle.
 You will be shown: how to correctly fit a helmet; locking and unlocking the bike; fitting the battery and use of the battery; how to perform a basic maintenance check; and then a short cycle ride.